willie-engelbrecht/ParseMultiLevelJSON-NiFiRecordProcessors/README.md

 # ParseMultiLevelJSON-NiFiRecordProcessors
 How to parse multi level JSON with NiFI and Avro using Record Processors

-This guide will describe how to take a nested or multi-level JSON document, and flatten it to a simpler JSON document using Avro, NiFi and Record Processors
+This guide will describe how to take a nested or multi-level JSON document, and flatten it to a simpler JSON document using Avro, NiFi and Record Processors.

 The input JSON looks sometime like:
 ```